r-hub/blog/content/post/2024-02-28-keyring/index.md

 2. The user sets an environment variable with `Sys.setenv(MYSECRET = keyring::key_get("MYSECRET"))` in a script for instance.
 3. The package retrieves the secret with `Sys.getenv("MYSECRET")`.

+Or, if you want the package users to be forced to use keyring, for instance like in the [ecmwfr package](https://bluegreen-labs.github.io/ecmwfr/#setup),

+1. The user stores the secret, once and for all per computer, using `keyring::key_set("MYSECRET")` (or a function of your package that wraps keyring calls), typing interactively so nothing is recorded in `.Rhistory`.
+2. The package retrieves the secret using keyring.

 ## Advantages of keyring

 When storing a secret with keyring rather than in `.Renviron`, the secret has less chances to end up in the Git history, or screen-shared.

-The keyring package works on Linux, Windows, macOS, and falls back to secret environment variables on [GitHub Actions](https://keyring.r-lib.org/#github).
+The keyring package works on Linux (desktop), Windows, macOS, and falls back to secret environment variables on [GitHub Actions](https://keyring.r-lib.org/#github).

 A keyring can be locked and protected by a password, which might be one more barrier of protection.
-Otherwise, someone with access to your computer session has access to your keyring secrets.
+Otherwise, someone who logged into your computer session has access to your keyring secrets.

-Using keyring to store secrets, rather than writing them in plain text somewhere, feels closer to using a [password manager](https://guide.rladies.org/organization/tech/security/#use-a-personal-password-manager)[^1], so might promote good habits more generally?
+Using keyring to store secrets, rather than writing them in plain text somewhere, feels closer to using a [password manager](https://guide.rladies.org/organization/tech/security/#use-a-personal-password-manager)[^1], so might promote good habits more generally.

 ## Why mention keyring in your package docs?